University of Missouri—Kansas City School of Law

 Official Guide to ABA-Approved JD Programs

-The University of Missouri—Kansas City (UMKC) School of Law is the urban law school of the University of Missouri System, located on a beautifully landscaped campus in the Country Club Plaza area of Kansas City.
+The University of Missouri—Kansas City (UMKC) School of Law is the urban law school of the University of Missouri System, located in downtown Kansas City.
 Founded in 1895, the school is accredited by the American Bar Association and is a member of the Association of American Law Schools.
 With its proximity to a state line, UMKC offers its students the opportunity to collaborate with the legal community in two major metropolitan areas of Missouri and Kansas, home to 150 federal agencies; federal, state, and local judicial systems; and a vibrant legal community.
 Students, faculty, and alumni actively lead and participate in professional activities with area bar associations, lawyers, and law firms, as well as government agencies and the judiciary.

 UMKC School of Law prides itself in preparing graduates who are truly ready to practice law.
 Our graduates hold important positions in legal arenas across the country, distinguishing themselves in private practice, government service, and corporate roles.
 We are one of only seven law schools to have educated both a president of the United States and a justice of the US Supreme Court.
 Many other UMKC alumni currently serve in politics and as judges at the federal, state, and local levels.